Raghavvram/Elastic-Stack-Kubernetes/README.md

 ### Initial Setup

 Docker Desktop is setup with Kubernetes.
 Kubectl is installed.

-Helm package manager is also installed and configured
+Helm package manager is also installed and configured.

 ---